A Town From Another Time

 Beyond the Baths… Sacred Spaces and Secret Passages

 Although celebrated primarily for its hot springs, Yamashiro Onsen also boasts a number of other fascinating sites.
-Yakuoin Onsenji temple and neighbouring Hatori Shrine lie to the south of the ko-soyu, and their marvellously atmospheric precincts are a joy to explore.
+Yakuoin Onsenji temple and neighbouring Hatori Shrine lie to the south of the Ko-soyu, and their marvellously precincts are a joy to explore.
 The temple, established 1300 years ago by Gyoki (668-749), houses statues of Buddhist deities that watch over the hot springs.